-- High Honors

-- A simple Quality Point Average of 3.5 and higher

-- A minimum grade of 75% in each subject

-- A record of regular attendance

-- Participation in Honors Convocation for academics is determined by obtaining High Honors for semester 1 or 2 of the previous academic year

-- Honors

-- A simple Quality Point Average of 3.2 to 3.49

-- A minimum grade of 75% in each subject

-- A record of regular attendance

-(12) Advanced Placement: All students enrolled in Level 5 (AP) classes are required to take the AP examination for each class as a course requirement.
+- High Honors - A simple Quality Point Average of 3.5 and higher - A minimum grade of 75% in each subject - A record of regular attendance - Participation in Honors Convocation for academics is determined by obtaining High Honors for semester 1 or 2 of the previous academic year - Honors - A simple Quality Point Average of 3.2 to 3.49 - A minimum grade of 75% in each subject - A record of regular attendance - (12) Advanced Placement: All students enrolled in Level 5 (AP) classes are required to take the AP examination for each class as a course requirement.
 Failure to participate in this examination may result in an incomplete grade on the final transcript.
 The College Board determines the cost of each test.
-Letters will be mailed to parents at the end of September indicating total amount due for the required test(s).

-(13) College in High School: Central Catholic students may gain "College in High School" credit in several courses through the University of Pittsburgh, Duquesne University, and La Roche College.
+Letters will be mailed to parents at the end of September indicating total amount due for the required test(s). - (13) College in High School: Central Catholic students may gain "College in High School" credit in several courses through the University of Pittsburgh, Duquesne University, and La Roche College.
 Dual enrollment (taking a Central Catholic course for which transcript credit is also awarded by the sponsoring college or university) remains the decision of the student and his parents.
 By enrolling for credit through the college or university, the student assumes the financial responsibilities and work requirements outlined by each credit-awarding institution.
-Although the dual enrollment option provides a significant educational opportunity, no student is obligated to enroll in the College in High School program.

-(14) Valedictorian/Salutatorian: The selection of the Senior Class Valedictorian is based upon cumulative Quality Point averages (cQPA) at the end of seven semesters of high school (1st semester senior year).
-The student with the highest cQPA is named Class Valedictorian; the Salutatorian is the student with the second highest cQPA.

-(15) Summer Credit Recovery/Promotion: A student with a failing final year grade on his transcripts (two or fewer courses) must successfully complete a summer credit recovery course for each failure.
+Although the dual enrollment option provides a significant educational opportunity, no student is obligated to enroll in the College in High School program. - (14) Valedictorian/Salutatorian: The valedictorian and salutatorian are selected by the Valedictorian Selection Committee.
+Students who are in the top 5% of the senior class, according to their QPA2x at the end of the 1st semester senior year, will be invited to present a reflective speech.
+In addition to the student's QPA 2x and reflective speech, criteria will include activities, academic integrity, and a candidate's contributions to the school community, including being a man of faith, scholarship, and service. - (15) Summer Credit Recovery/Promotion: A student with a failing final year grade on his transcripts (2.5 credits) must successfully complete a summer credit recovery course for each failure.
 Central Catholic will offer a summer credit recovery program for current freshmen, sophomores, and juniors.
 The courses will operate on an accelerated schedule and be held on campus during the first 2 weeks of July.
 Students that have core class failures must complete credit recovery through this program unless otherwise specified.
-Any extenuating circumstances must be approved by the Director Counseling.
+Any extenuating circumstances must be approved by the Director of Counseling.
 Students that have elective failures will be required to remediate their course(s) online through Waterfront Learning or another accredited program of the school's choosing.